Drop-It-Like-Its-Propane/strickland-propane/README.md

-Hello, this is Andrea's update to the ReadMe
+Hello, this is Andrea's update to the ReadMe.
+How fun!

 # strickland-propane